 "This has also been apparent in the past from other recent resignations by good citizens of this community from the board," her letter, addressed to Board President Michelle LaSala, states.

-Last month, Muly filed a complaint with Manasquan police alleging harassment after seeing a letter from board Member Mike Shelton, who was not yet on the board, asking her to step down or face various criminal, civil and ethics charges.
+Last month, Muly with Manasquan police alleging harassment after seeing a letter from board Member Mike Shelton, who was not yet on the board, asking her to step down or face various criminal, civil and ethics charges.
 Shelton was cleared by authorities of any wrongdoing.

 "This decision has not come easy and has been decided on due to the environment of uncalled for accusations that have developed in recent times," Muly said.
 "I do not feel the board is going in the right direction and my ability to serve properly has been hindered."